-- (a) The Green Bond Principles; or - (b) Climate Bond Initiative Standards
+The Green Bond Principles; or Climate Bond Initiative Standards

 The Green Bond Principles and the Climate Bond Initiative have established requirements that need to be met by green bonds.
-Both provide a framework for identifying and applying bond proceeds to a range of green projects and expenditures and view assurance as a key element in in unlocking the additional "ethical" value of a green bond assuring the long-term integrity of green bonds.12
+Both provide a framework for identifying and applying bond proceeds to a range of green projects and expenditures and view assurance as a key element in in unlocking the additional "ethical" value of a green bond assuring the long-term integrity of green bonds.

-The Green Bond Principles13
+The Green Bond Principles

 The Green Bond Principles, updated as at June 2017, are voluntary process guidelines that recommend transparency and disclosure and promote integrity in the development of the green bond market by clarifying the approach for issuance of a green bond.
 The Principles are intended for broad use by the market.
-They provide issuers guidance on the key components

-11 See question 13 on page 12 of a discussion paper dated 27 September 2017 here involved in launching a credible green bond, aid investors by ensuring availability of information necessary to evaluate the environmental impact of their green bond investments and assist underwriters by moving the market towards standard disclosures which will facilitate transactions.14 The Green Bond Principles include, but are not limited to, consideration of investment in the following areas:
+They provide issuers guidance on the key components involved in launching a credible green bond, aid investors by ensuring availability of information necessary to evaluate the environmental impact of their green bond investments and assist underwriters by moving the market towards-standard disclosures which will facilitate transactions.
+The Green Bond Principles include, but are not limited to, consideration of investment in the following areas: